Welcome to Naracoorte Lucindale Council

 The Council area hosts the following major annual events: Taste the Limestone Coast Festival (February), Frances Folk Gathering (February), the South East Field Days (March) and the Naracoorte Swap Meet (May).

-The Council has 8,116 residents with an average age of 40.
-Eighty five percent of the population was born in Australia.
+The Council has 8,116 residents.
 The principal office for the Naracoorte Lucindale Council is located in DeGaris Place, Naracoorte.